magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38132-Infinite-redirect-in-case-of-backend-url-is-different-from-default-website-url.md

 **The patch is created for Magento version:**
 Magento Commerce Cloud 2.3.4-p2
 **Compatible with Magento versions:**
-Magento Commerce and Magneto Commerce Cloud 2.3.0-2.4.2-p1
+Magento Commerce and Magneto Commerce Cloud 2.3.3-2.4.2-p1
 >![info]
 >
 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
-Infinite redirects ***no longer occur when the Admin URL is different from the default website URL*** in deployments where Magento is configured to be accessible from two URLs.
+Magento Admin panel has an infinite redirect when the backend URL is different from the default website URL

 <ins>Prerequisites</ins>: